Paul Simon Kind of Mood

-I was watching my copy of the Simon and Garfunkel Old Friends DVD not too long ago and I was struck how the lyrics of these songs I grew up with have started to resonate with me at such a late date.
-Perhaps I simply needed to do a bit of living myself first or have a few heartbreaking moments for the tumblers to click.
+I was listening to Simon and Garfunkel’s Old Friends Live On Stage on Spotify this week, and I was struck by how the lyrics of these songs I grew up with have started to resonate with me at such a late date.
+Perhaps I needed to do a bit of living myself first or have a few heartbreaking moments for the tumblers to click.
 Case in point, “Leaves That Are Green” has this gem:

 Once my heart was filled with the love of a girl